The Beyond (1981 film): Special effects

 One of the film's more elaborate special effects sequences was the death scene of Martin Avery, who is attacked by a horde of tarantula spiders.
-According to Trani, crafting the sequence was "complicated," but "proved to be simpler than expected."
+According to Trani, crafting the sequence was "complicated" but "proved to be simpler than expected".
 Special effects designer Giannetto DeRossi created half of a prosthetic mouth for the actor, Michele Mirabella, from latex and a dental cast he obtained from his dentist.
-While some of the spiders were real, the ones filmed biting at Avery's mouth and face were fake, and controlled with handheld clamps.
+While some of the spiders were real, the ones filmed biting at Avery's mouth and face were fake and controlled with handheld clamps.
 Close-up shots of Mirabella's real mouth were intercut with ones of his false mouth (including close-ups of a fake tongue) as it is bitten by the spiders, resulting in a seamless image of the attack.

 The special effects during the film's first morgue scene in which a bottle of acid is poured over the face of Mary-Anne were created by effects artist Germano Natali.
 To achieve the melting effect of the face, real sulfuric acid was dumped over a cast of the actress's face, which was made of a mixture of wax and clay; sulfuric acid dissolves the latter substance.
 A similar dummy head was created to achieve the effect of the character of Joe's eyeball being gouged.

 The crucifixion of Schweick, shown in the opening sequence, was also achieved via practical methods: holes were cut for Saint-John to conceal his forearms behind the cross, while dummy forearms filled with fake blood reservoirs were attached to the front of the cross.
 Two additional holes were cut at the ends of the dummy forearms, through which DeRossi inserted his own hands.
-The result appears as two seamless arms, and allowed for the crucifixion to look authentic, as the hands were motile and could writhe in reaction.
+The result appears as two seamless arms and allowed the crucifixion to look authentic, as the hands were motile and could writhe in reaction.
 Trani's hands appear onscreen as the nailer who completes the crucifixion.